MDunlopGray/Git_class_notes/README.md

 1. Go into the *project3* directory
 1. Create a helloworld.java program that prints "Hello world." to the terminal.
 1. Add, commit, and push it to the master branch.
 This is the initial push to create the master branch.
-1. Create a new branch called *develop*
+1. Create a new branch named *develop*
 1. Switch to the *develop* branch
 1. Modify the helloworld.java file
 1. Commit and push the change to the develop branch